shapedthought/rvtools2vse/README.md

 - Updated to work with the VSE v0.11.0 format
 - Multiple RVTools files can be passed in
 - If vPartition tab is missing it will it will continue to use the vInfo capacity figures only
+- Added --dc-site-map-template flag to create a template JSON file for the DC site map
+- Added --plot flag to plot the site-level capacity figures in a bar chart
+- Added --retention flag to set a custom retention for all workloads

 ## Installation